sahitir/Trends-in-TWT/README.md

 <!--- Markdown command trial --->

 ---
-name: Captain Sahgal
+Name: Captain Sahgal
 ---

 # Lakshmi-Sahgal

-Dr. Lakshmi Sahgal also knowm as {{page.name}} was the minister for Women's Affairs in the _Azad Hind Fauj_ and a member of the _Indian National Army_.
+Dr. Lakshmi Sahgal also knowm as {{page.Name}} was the minister for Women's Affairs in the _Azad Hind Fauj_ and a member of the _Indian National Army_.

 ## Life